Bluesparx/Library-management/README.md

       6. Exit.

 ## Usage

- This program can be used to keep track of books, issuing and returning, in an easy way without much hassle.
+ This library management system makes it easy to keep track of books, issuing and returning, in an efficient way without much hassle.
+Users can easily search for books  and check their account information, while administrators have control over the entire system.
  >Prerequisites: Compiler

+## Conclusion
+ By using this library management system, librarians can streamline their operations and improve their efficiency.
+With the ability to easily add and remove books, keep track of issues and returns, and generate reports, librarians can spend more time providing valuable services to their users.